jack0sparrow1/Simple_chatbot_using_falcon_7b/README.md

 - **Device Management**: Learned to check for GPU availability and automatically place models and data on the appropriate device using `device_map="auto"`.
 - **Performance Optimization**: Discovered that even with a GPU, model inference requires careful parameter tuning to balance speed and quality.

-### 6. Chat System Design
-- **Conversation History**: Implemented a system to maintain conversation context by keeping a history of exchanges, allowing for more coherent multi-turn conversations.
-- **Response Cleaning**: Learned techniques to clean and format model outputs, removing prompt remnants and truncating at natural stopping points.

-### 7. Safety and Best Practices
-- **Code Security**: Learned the importance of setting `trust_remote_code=False` when possible, using official implementations instead of potentially unsafe custom code.
-- **Warning Management**: Understood when to suppress warnings for cleaner output versus when to pay attention to them for debugging.

 ## Technical Implementation Details

 The project is structured as a Jupyter script that: